Pader District

 Pader District is a district in Northern Uganda.
 It is named after Pader, the chief municipal, administrative and commercial town in the district, where the district headquarters are located.

 Location

-Pader District is bordered by Lamwo District to the northwest, Kitgum District to the northeast, Agago District to the east, Lotuke District to the southeast, Lira District to the south, Oyam District to the southwest and Gulu District to the west.
+Pader District is bordered by Lamwo District to the northwest, Kitgum District to the northeast, Agago District to the east, Otuke District to the southeast, Lira District to the south, Oyam District to the southwest and Gulu District to the west.
 The district headquarters at Pader are located approximately 130 km, by road, northeast of Gulu, the largest city in the sub-region.
 The coordinates of the district are:02 50N, 33 05E.

 Overview

 The district is relatively new, having been part of Kitgum District in the past.
 In December 2001, Aruu County and Agago County were carved out of Kitgum District to form Pader District.
 The seat of the district government, Pader, is located in the center of the district.
 The district, along with Amuru District, Agago District, Gulu District, Lamwo District, Nwoya District and Kitgum District, constitutes Acholi sub-region, considered to be the historical homeland of the Acholi ethnic group, and home to an estimated 1.1 million inhabitants in 2002, according to the national census conducted that year.